-This section provides instructions for upgrading the software of an existing DICOM Gateway to the MAG3.0162 DICOM Gateway.
-This process also upgrades the version of Caché to version 2010.2 because the MAG3.0162 DICOM Gateway includes the changes in the MAG3.087 and MAG3.0110.
+This section provides instructions for upgrading the software of an existing DICOM Gateway.
 For more information about the changes in each of these patches, see the patch description of the relevant patch.

 Note: The screenshots are provided as a representation and the actual screenshots may show different patch numbers, path locations and other details.